Online Learning Resources (all ages)

-Use and enjoy these online materials developed by the Arizona State Museum (ASM) related to the Indigenous peoples of U.S. Southwest and northwest Mexico, as well as Mexican-U.S. borderlands history.
+Use and enjoy this sampling of online materials developed by the Arizona State Museum related to the Indigenous peoples of the U.S. Southwest and northwest Mexico.
+Be sure to check out our YouTube channel for videos of presentations by archaeologists, historians, and Native artists.
+Some are organized into playlists for easier access.

 AMERICAN INDIAN CULTURE AND HISTORY

-Muse2You! virtual exhibit tours about O'odham and Yaqui (for grades 3-6)
+Muse2You! virtual exhibit tours about O'odham, Western Apache, and Yaqui (for grades 3-6).

 Students can identify the 22 federally recognized tribes of Arizona today and look at the cultural groupings of Indigenous peoples in Arizona 700 years ago (1300 CE).